(725 ILCS 5/108B-1)

 it, or of another State, or of a political subdivision of it, who is

-certified by the Illinois Department of State Police to intercept private
+certified by the Illinois State Police to intercept private

 A retired law enforcement officer may be certified by the Illinois State